 If the foot rolls in or over pronates then this causes the arch of the foot to flatten and more pressure is placed on the base of the big toe where the bunion forms.
 A podiatrist is a therapist who specializes in feet can do a full gait analysis and make orthotic inserts to correct biomechanical foot problems.
 This can be done with conservative treatment before surgery is attempted but it is also common for patients to wear corrective following surgery for a bunion.

 Off the shelf orthotic insoles can be worn to help correct any biomechanical problems in the foot which may be causing the problem.

-Severe cases may require surgery to realign the joint but this is a last resort if conservative treatment has failed or just walking is painful.
+Severe cases may require surgery to realign the joint into a better position but this is a last resort if conservative treatment has failed or just walking is painful.

-Bunion surgery is usually done as an out patient procedure, so the patient does not have to stay in hospital overnight although it is usually performed under a general anesthetic.
+Surgery is usually done as an out patient procedure so the patient does not have to stay in hospital overnight although it is usually performed under a general anesthetic.

 After the operation the foot will be immobilized, often in a cast for 4 to 8 weeks to keep the bones in alignment.
 Crutches will usually be issued to help the patient get around.
 After this period, the foot will be assessed to check the bones have healed correctly.
 At which point full weight bearing may be gradually introduced.